Haverhill man arraigned in brutal attack of a mother and her pregnant daughter

 An officer who responded to the scene tackled Kavanaugh and handcuffed him, according to the district attorney’s office.

 Blanchard had to be airlifted to a Boston hospital with life-threatening injuries.
-Sindoni was also taken to an area hospital.
+She is said to be in critical but stable condition.
+Sindoni has since been treated and released from the hospital.

 DePaulo told the court that police are still trying to determine whether Kavanaugh had a motive or if the attack was random.